Benson Syndicate: Extent of operations

-Benson's organization infiltrated into very high levels of the government, and syndicate members in governmental positions as well as members of congress made the group's schemes possible.
-For example, in California two Surveyors General in the 1880s approved numerous fraudulent survey results and approved requests for government payment that were 200 to 700 percent of the originally estimated survey cost, which the government paid.
+Benson's organization infiltrated very high levels of the government; members in governmental positions and in Congress made the group's schemes possible.
+In California, two Surveyors General in the 1880s approved numerous fraudulent survey results and requests for payment that were 200 to 700 percent of the originally estimated cost, which the government paid.

-Theodore Wagner was especially notorious in this regard, and his appointment as California Surveyor General coincided with a large increase in the group's activities and power.
-Others approved contracts that had originally been rejected (after inspection by independent government examiners), without evidence or assurance that the surveys had been properly corrected or completed.
-Also, at least one such examiner in California was part of the syndicate, attempting to gain payment for some rejected surveys via bogus field "examinations" (which were themselves later rejected as fraudulent as the extent of the group's activities became known).
-Banks were also involved, providing the deposits and performance bonds required by the government, in exchange for a cut of the enormous profits generated.
-These banks later also paid for the syndicate's defense attorneys in trials brought by the government in its failed, ten-year effort to convict the syndicate members and recover funds paid for fraudulent work.
+Theodore Wagner was especially notorious in this regard, and his appointment as California Surveyor General coincided with a large increase in the group's activities.
+Others approved contracts that had originally been rejected after inspection by independent government examiners, without evidence that the surveys had been corrected.
+At least one examiner in California was part of the syndicate, attempting to gain payment for rejected surveys via bogus field examinations, which were themselves later rejected.
+Banks were also involved, providing the deposits and performance bonds required by the government in exchange for a share of the profits; these banks later paid for the syndicate's defense attorneys.